-Total Area: 147,181 km2 (56,827 sq mi)
+Total Area: 147,181 km2 (56,827 sq. mi)

 Lowest point: 59m above sea level.

 Highest point: Mt.
-Everest -8848m (above sea level)
+Everest -8848.86m (above sea level)

-Borders: Nepal shares its border with India in the South, East and West and China in the North.
+Borders: Nepal shares its border with India in the South, East, and West and China in the North.

-Number of Reserves, National Parks and Conservation Areas: 20
+Number of Reserves, National Parks, and Conservation Areas: 20

 Nepal is protected by the Himalayas from the north and beautifully presented by forested plains in the south.

-The topography can be divided into four parts: Trans Himalayan region (4500-5000m), Mountain region (3000-5000m), Hill Region (700-3000m) and Terai Region (60-700m).
-Nepal is home to 8 highest mountains in the world as well as the world highest mountain Mt.
+The topography can be divided into four parts: the the Trans Himalayan region (4500-5000m), the Mountain region (3000-5000m), Hill Region (700-3000m), and the Terai Region (60-700m).
+Nepal is home to the 8 highest mountains in the world as well as the world’s highest mountain Mt.
 Everest.
 It also has more than 1900 peaks that are over 5500 meters.

 Nepal shares its border with India to the south, east, and west and with Tibet Autonomous region of the People’s Republic of China in the north.
 Nepal is commonly divided into three physiographic areas: Himal (mountain) Pahad (Hill) and Terai (Plain).
-These ecological belts run east-west and are vertically intersected by Nepal’s major, north to south flowing river systems.
+These ecological belts run east-west and are vertically intersected by Nepal’s major, north-to-south flowing river systems.
 Nepal is a landlocked country.

-Nepal has eight highest peaks including Mount Everest the highest peak and Mount Kanchenjunga third highest bordering India and China.
+Nepal has the eight highest peaks including Mount Everest the highest peak and Mount Kanchenjunga third highest bordering India and China.